COVID-19

 34.11 Result - disagreement - objection immediate - retaken

-If a standing committee member disagrees with the number of votes for and against a motion as announced by the Clerk, he/she may object immediately to the Chair's declaration and, with the consent of the standing committee, the vote shall be retaken, unless the vote has been taken electronically, in which case the voted results, recorded by the electronic system shall be deemed final.
+If a standing committee member disagrees with the number of votes for and against a motion as announced by the Clerk, they may object immediately to the Chair's declaration and, with the consent of the standing committee, the vote shall be retaken, unless the vote has been taken electronically, in which case the voted results, recorded by the electronic system shall be deemed final.

 34.12 Tie vote - deemed negative